Ruk33/trackear/README.md

 - Cypress

 ## Entities
-Please review our ENTITIES.md file for more information about the entities / models (users, invoices, etc.) in the project.
+Please review our ENTITIES.md file for more information about the entities/models (users, invoices, etc.) in the project.

 ## End to end test
 - Install test dependencies with `bundle install --with=development,test`